vercel/next.js/examples/with-apollo-neo4j-graphql/README.md

 # Neo4j Example with GraphQL and Apollo

-This is a simple set up for Next using Neo4j Database with GraphQL and Apollo.
+This is a set up for Next using Neo4j Database with GraphQL and Apollo.
 Neo4j's Movies dataset example is used to run the example.

 ## Deploy your own